-When fish evacuation is necessary, a Project biologist will be on site to coordinate and oversee fish salvage and handling.
-He will ensure that proper procedures are followed, and the equipment needed to safely evacuate the fish is on hand.
+When fish evacuation is necessary, a Project biologist and a lead Fishway attendant will be on site to coordinate and oversee fish salvage and handling.
+They will ensure that proper procedures are followed, and the equipment needed to safely evacuate the fish is on hand.
 The Project biologist will determine where the rescued fish are to be returned to the river.
 This is at the location closest to the point of rescue, which is usually the tailrace.